 Let’s not quibble about the dude’s gear setup in the picture.
 You get what I’m doing here, right?

-While out drinking in Curaçao one night, a friend of mine told me that part of the fun in being a dive instructor on the island is that he gets a lot of pussy out of the gig.
+While out drinking in Curaçao one night, a friend of mine told me that part of the fun in being a dive instructor on the island is that he gets to hook up a lot thanks to the gig.
 That women who come to the shop always want to bang the hot dive instructor who taught them how to overcome their fear and do something fun and little bit dangerous.

 When I got back to the States, while sitting around one afternoon drinking beer with a couple of American dive buddies (who happen to be instructors), I’ll call them Jerry and Dave (though they both said they don’t care if I name them – but I won’t do that).
-I relayed the island instructor’s epiphany that the job title “Divemaster” is a pussy magnet.
-Dave laughed and snorted out beer through his nose, “Fuck no, nope.
+I relayed the island instructor’s epiphany that the job title “Divemaster” is kind of a turn on.
+Dave laughed and snorted out beer through his nose, “Hell no, nope.
 I don’t get laid from teaching diving.
 Never happened.
 Damn, I’m teaching in the wrong place.
 What the fuck?”

-Jerry agreed, “No way, Angela, I never got offered pussy for tips on how remove your mask without drowning.
+Jerry agreed, “No way, Angela, no woman ever tried to hook up with me for tips on how remove your mask without drowning.
 That dude is full of shit.
-Or he was probably trying to fuck you.”
+Or he was probably trying to hook up with you.”

 I said, “Wait, though.
 Maybe he’s telling the truth.
 It’s not just the divemaster, student relationship that leads to sex, it’s the location.
 Dude, it’s because these women are on vacation.
 It’s vacation sex.
 It’s part of a whole island fling fantasy.
-Bored single women or even married women go to a tropical island and get their groove back courtesy of salty, oceanic, teacher cock.”
+Bored single women or even married women go to a tropical island and get their groove back courtesy of their salty, oceanic, teacher.”

 I thought about the nature of this fantasy while Dave went to go urinate (or maybe he went to jerk off thinking about the dive fantasy I just described) and Jerry went to get us more beer.
 The island fling scenario is so cliché, so played, so…wait, though, that’s part of the appeal, right?